 Not your typical Jerry-Sandusky-type child molester, Dick Schieffelin claimed to be a gentleman.
 Rather than the “beer and brots” on paper plates and wrestling in the shower, Dick was man who loved sumptuous five-course meals, starting with soup, served on ironed linen monogrammed tablecloths and enjoyed with sterling silver flatware, fine crystal and china.
 The finest champagne and wine paired with the meal.
 Apres dinner, the beds had 1000-count Egyptian linen sheets and down duvet comforters.

-A graduate of Hobart-William Smith College in the Finger Lakes region of New York, Dick Schieffelin was a collector of young men and hippos.
-The hippo was Dick’s unofficial alliteratively-named mascot of Hobart College.
-His house had hundreds hippopotami.
-He had hippo drawings, statues, photographs, stuffed toys and books.
-The rooms were virtual zoos or mud pits of hippos in every pastel color.
-But that is wallowing in the weeds!
+A graduate of Hobart-William Smith College in the Finger Lakes region of New York, Dick Schieffelin was a collector of hippos and young men.
+The hippos were a shoutout to Dick’s unofficial alliteratively-named mascot of Hobart College.
+His house had hundreds of hippopotami: hippo drawings, statues, photographs, stuffed toys and books.
+His rooms were virtual zoos or mud wallows for hippos, depicted in every pastel color.
+But that is wading into the weeds!
 Let’s get back to the story of the noxious Starling.

 Blame it on Shakespeare